dagbjorn/microcoffeeoncloud/README.md

 ##### Add DOCKER_HOST on Windows

-To make the docker daemon available for tools like `dockerfile-maven-plugin` on Windows, add the environment variable:
+To make the docker daemon available for tools like Fabric8 `docker-maven-plugin` on Windows, add the environment variable:

     DOCKER_HOST=tcp://localhost:2375